 Here is a map of the park trails, I recommend heading up the right side to Clouds Rest and if you are tired you can head down the paved road (middle path in the above photo) or if you want to push yourself more you can connect with the West Trail.

 From the entrance, you will walk through the gate and continue on a paved road for a tenth of a mile.

 From here, the road becomes dirt and bends to the right to start the uphill to Inspiration Point.

 Along the way, you will pass the old tennis court from when this area was a planned development.

-As you round the bend, you will be at inspiration point, with a nice bench to sit at and enjoy the view.
+As you round the bend, you will be at Inspiration Point, with a nice bench to sit at if you want to enjoy the view.

-If you want to continue on from here, it will be a good amount of uphill to the next stop.
+If you continue on from here, it will be a good amount of uphill to the next stop.

-The trail is rugged, and there are not any switchbacks to ease the incline, just rough wooden steps.
+The trail is rugged, and there are no switchbacks to ease the incline, just rough wooden steps.

-I liked this cause it feels like you were really on a hike and not just a walk.
+I liked this cause it felt like you were really on a hike and not just a walk.